 The Company recognises the importance of providing various communication options for shareholders.
-Through the Company Share Registry, shareholders have the choice to receive communications via mail or email.
+Through the Company's external Share Registry provider, shareholders have the choice to receive communications via mail or email.
 This flexibility allows shareholders to select their preferred method of communication, ensuring they stay informed about important updates and announcements from the Company.